-Pop Thruster was founded on the idea of doing wildly subjective ranked lists related to pop culture (see most prominently: the best 1,000 albums ever and why I embarked on such a ludicrous project if you’re interested).
+Pop Thruster was founded on the idea of producing wildly opinionated and wildly audacious projects tied to pop culture.
+See most prominently the recently completed best 1,000 albums ever project.

 #1 – The Sopranos